JeremiSharkboy/rtz/README.md

 # rtz
-This is rar to zip tool writed on .net core
+This is rar to zip tool .
+Created in 5 min's, for using instead of winrar

 Simply to use: